 While you should also visit the famous Capilano Suspension bridge (mentioned earlier in this post), you can also find a suspension bridge in Lynn Canyon Park.
 This one is less crowded and (as an added bonus) totally free!

 Lynn Canyon Park is located in North Vancouver, about half an hour’s drive from downtown Vancouver.
-Don’t worry if you don’t have a car, you can also get there with public transport (a journey by bus takes just over an hour).
+Don’t worry if you don’t have a car, you can also get there by public transport (a journey by bus takes just over an hour).

 Sure enough, Lynn Canyon Park has a suspended walkway where you can cross 50 meters above a scenic, tree-covered canyon, as a waterfall crashes far beneath you.
 But there is much more to this park besides the bridge!

-Boulders and tree stumps are ready to be jumped on, serene swimming holes beg to be dived into and you can hike one of the many winding trails in this century old forest.
+Boulders and tree stumps are ready to be jumped on, serene swimming holes beg to be dived into and you can hike one of the many winding trails in this century-old forest.

 Lynn Canyon Park is open daily all year round, except for Christmas and New Year.
 It has some great picnic spots and a cafe, though this is closed during the winter.